cowriesys/airtime/README.md

 ```

 ## Response Error Codes
-A failed request will result in one of the following HTTP response error codes
+A failed request will result in one of the following HTTP response error codes.

 HTTP Code|HTTP Status|Description
 ---------|-----------|------------
 400|Bad Request|Signature does not match or one or more query parameters is incorrect